ULCC/dart_hydra_provisioning/README.md

 * install_files/rbenv-vars

-add the solr uri to variable in:
+add the variables at the top of; check the solr URI is correct:

 * provision_hyku_aws.sh